Joan Cusack: Early life

-Cusack was born Joan Mary Cusack on October 11, 1962, in New York City and was raised in Evanston, Illinois.
-Her mother, Ann Paula "Nancy" Cusack (née Carolan; 1929–2022), was a former mathematics teacher and political activist.
+Joan Mary Cusack was born on October 11, 1962, in New York City and was raised in Evanston, Illinois, a suburb of Chicago.
+Her mother, Ann Paula "Nancy" Cusack (née Carolan; 1929–2022), was a mathematics teacher and political activist.
 Her father, Dick Cusack (1925–2003), was an actor and filmmaker, and two of her four siblings, Ann and John, are actors.
-Her family is of Irish Catholic descent.
-Cusack is an alumna of the University of Wisconsin–Madison (1984), where she earned a Bachelor's degree in English.
+Her Catholic family is of Irish descent.
+Cusack is an alumna of the University of Wisconsin–Madison (1984), where she earned a bachelor's degree in English.